-SP-213 Intercultural Communication 3 class hours 3 credits
+SP-213 Intercultural Communication (2A)

 An exploration of multiculturalism and diversity, focusing on the communication process.
 Course is designed to help students develop intercultural competence in national and international settings.

 SP-214 Communication in a Professional Setting 3 class hours 3 credits